-Mahabal et al. (2019) conducted a review study on colour aberration in mammals from 1886 to 2017 and observed 239 instances of colour aberration belonging to 56 mammalian species belonging to eight orders and 19 families.
-Occurrence of albinism in Chinkara was previously recorded also from three localities of Rajasthan: Dhava-Doli conservation reserve area, Jodhpur (Mehra et al., 2010); Viratra Mata Oran (sacred land) of Chohtan, Barmer (Kumar et al., 2016); and Siyaho-ka-tala, Village post Kheda, Dhanau area of Barmer district (Kumar & Gharu, 2025) and albinism has been observed in Chinkara at central India by Divyabhanusinh, (1987) and Smielowski, (1987).
-But it is first record of albinism found in Blackbuck and Blue bull from the Rajasthan state.
-Similarly, Akash et al. (2024) recorded albinism in Blue bull from Mahan village, Katepurna Wildlife Sanctuary of Maharashtra, India.
+Mahabal et al. (2019) conducted a review on colour aberration in mammals from 1886 to 2017 and observed 239 instances of colour aberration belonging to 56 mammalian species belonging to eight orders and 19 families.
+Occurrence of albinism in Chinkara has previously been recorded from three localities of Rajasthan: Dhava-Doli conservation reserve area, Jodhpur (Mehra et al., 2010); Viratra Mata Oran (sacred land) of Chohtan, Barmer (Kumar et al., 2016); and Siyaho-ka-tala, Village post Kheda, Dhanau area of Barmer district (Kumar & Gharu, 2025) and albinism has been observed in Chinkara at central India by Divyabhanusinh (1987) and Smielowski (1987).
+But this current report is the first record of albinism found in a Blackbuck and Blue bull from the Rajasthan state.
+Similarly, Akash et al. (2024) recorded albinism in a Blue bull from Mahan village, Katepurna Wildlife Sanctuary of Maharashtra, India.

 Figure 1: Male Blue Bull